ryukez/graphor/README.md

 ```

 #### Tag
 A number to identify model type.
-You can assign arbitary integer, but shouldn't duplicate between distinct models.
+You can assign arbitary integer, but numbers shouldn't duplicate between distinct models.

 #### Fields
 Properties which will be saved in dgraph database.
 Don't include following properties: